touraye/under-doz/content/Module-5-control-structures/c-conditional-statments.md

   - **Nested `if` statements** allow for more specific condition checking.
   - The **inner `if` statement only runs** if the outer condition is **true**.
   - Be mindful of **proper indentation** to improve readability.
+- `ternary operator` shorthand for `if` and `else` statements
+  - The `?` check for the condition before it
+  - Right after the `?` is code that executes when the condition is true
+  - The `:` is the fallback, and the code after will execute whenever the condition is false
 - `switch` statements provide a **structured way** to evaluate **fixed values**.
+  -  A `switch` statement's fixed value is the `key`
+  -  Each `case` is tested against the `key`, and if it is right, then that case will execute; otherwise, the test will jump onto the next `case`
+  - The `break` statement ends the test for each `case` when a given `case` is correct.
+  -  The `default` will only execute when no other case passes the test.